-- ESRS E2-4 Pollution of air, water and soil also specifically includes those emissions from facilities under the operational control of the undertaking.
-Similarly, ESRS 4 Biodiversity and ecosystems in paragraph 16(a) also includes sites under the operational control of the undertaking. - 9.-Beyond these three standards, there may be circumstances where the concept should be applied such as where bodies of water have been impacted due to pollution by assets, sites or entities under operational control.
+52. ESRS E2-4 Pollution of air, water and soil also specifically includes those emissions from facilities under the operational control of the undertaking.
+Similarly, ESRS E4 Biodiversity and ecosystems in paragraph 16(a) also includes sites under the operational control of the undertaking.